This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Easy to Make: Simple steps and common ingredients make this recipe a breeze.
+- Easy to Make: Simple steps and pantry ingredients make this old-fashioned hermit cookie recipe quick to prepare.

 Ingredients

-If you have any ingredients leftover from this small batch hermit cookie recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this old-fashioned hermit cookies recipe, check out our Leftover Ingredients Recipe Finder.

-- Brown Sugar: Provides a deep, caramel-like flavor and adds moisture, helping to keep the cookies chewy.
-You can use either light or dark brown sugar, depending on your preference.
-If you’re out of brown sugar, use our quick brown sugar recipe to make a small batch.
+- Brown Sugar: Gives a caramel-like flavor and keeps the cookies chewy.
+Use light or dark brown sugar.
+If you don’t have any, try our quick brown sugar recipe.

-- Lemon Juice: My secret ingredient for adding a delightful chewiness to the cookies.
+- Lemon Juice: My secret to extra chewiness.

 Recipe Variations

-- Spicy Hermits: Add a pinch of cayenne pepper for a hint of heat.
+- Spicy Hermits: Add a pinch of cayenne pepper for gentle heat.

 How To Make Hermit Cookies